AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/details.rst

 This checkbox indicates whether the calculator is currently published.

 .. warning::
   Checking this box will **publish** the calculator.
 This should only be done once the calculator has been reviewed and proofread.
-Your proofreading will be the person who usually checks this box.
+Your proofreader will be the person who usually checks this box.

   Unchecking this box will **unpublish** the calculator.